 The table opens, containing one record for each division.
 The FID field contains a unique identification number for every record (or every feature in the map).
 The intersection of a record and a field is a cell.
-A cell contains an attribute value.
-The total number of records stored in the table is displayed at the bottom of the attribute table.
+A

 With the selection tool, select one or more records/features from either the Attribute Table or the Data View (from the map).